kuszyp/kuszyp.github.io/README.md

 - Integrated services using Kafka, SOAP, and REST APIs to ensure seamless communication and data exchange between microservices.

-#### Java Developer

-##### Pointpack

-March 2019 - October 2022

-- Developed and maintained integration applications for courier companies using Spring Framework.
-- Contributed to the transition from a monolithic architecture to microservices using Spring Boot.
-- Worked with Apache Camel and RabbitMQ and built an integration engine for external service providers, streamlining data exchange and integration processes.

 #### Tools Consultant

 ##### Capgemini Polska